Thinking of experiencing glamping in Galicia? Then take this quiz:

 There is a zip line on top of the forest trees which unbeatable views over the tree houses and tons of unique experiences to keep you busy in the area.

 8. Morning people

-The countryside style breakfast, delivered to your tree house in a cute wicker basket, is all you need to start the day right.
-Ours included coffee, milk, freshly squeezed orange juice, toasted bread, oil, jam, butter, honey, sugar, homemade cake, fruit and yoghourt.
+The countryside style breakfast, delivered to your treehouse in a cute wicker basket, is all you need to start the day right.
+Ours included coffee, milk, freshly squeezed orange juice, toasted bread, oil, jam, butter, honey, sugar, homemade cake, fruit, and yogurt.

 9. Foodies and wine worshipers

-Try a few of the kitchen specialties – as pulpo á feira, seafood rice or rooster – and gather a couple of bottles – you won’t go wrong with Ribeiro wine and coffee liquor – before retiring to the privacy of your house in the tree.
+Try a few of the kitchen specialties – as polbo á feira, seafood rice, or rooster – and gather a couple of bottles – you won’t go wrong with Ribeiro wine and coffee liquor – before retiring to the privacy of your house in the tree.
 After all, you are in Galicia, a well-known foodies paradise!